 Overall this the best performance of any promotion test so far, with all costs coming down and the post seeing considerably more engagement.
 Even the age range showed more reach in older age brackets, though still heavily skewed toward kids 13-18 years old.

-Based on seeing a directional affirmation in the performance of the last promotion for this audience, I decided to run a second “non-controversial post” test to the audience to see if it performed similar to the first “all car” car post.
+Based on seeing a directional affirmation in the performance of the last promotion for this audience, I decided to run a second "non-controversial post" test to the audience to see if it performed similar to the first "all car" car post.
+In an attempt to limit the variables, I selected another "all car" post to see how it faired:

 Promotion cost: $15.00